-An NLIHC report, Balancing Priorities: Preservation and Neighborhood Opportunity in the Low-Income Housing Tax Credit Program Beyond Year 30, found that 8,420 LIHTC properties accounting for 486,799 LIHTC units will reach Year 30 between 2020 and 2029.
+An NLIHC report, Balancing Priorities: Preservation and Neighborhood Opportunity in the Low-Income Housing Tax Credit Program Beyond Year 30: https://nlihc.org/research/balancing-priorities, found that 8,420 LIHTC properties accounting for 486,799 LIHTC units will reach Year 30 between 2020 and 2029.
 This is nearly 25% of all current LIHTC units.
 For-profit owners have 336,089 (69%) of these units, placing the units at risk after Year 30.
 At least 81,513 (17%) of these units have nonprofit owners so they will likely continue to operate as "affordable" housing if there is adequate support to make needed repairs for aging units.

 Between 2020 and 2029, 42% of the LIHTC units losing their affordability restrictions are in neighborhoods with very low desirability and 26% are in low desirability neighborhoods.
-It is these units that likely face the most significant challenges meeting capital needs for rehabilitation because they can only rely on lower rental income.
+It is these units that are likely to face the most significant challenges of meeting capital needs for rehabilitation because they can only rely on lower rental income.